We are a Catholic elementary school built on a rich foundation of faith and education.

 About Assumption BVM School

-Our school, located in Pottsville, Pennsylvania, formed in 2010 as a result of a merger between All Saints Catholic and St. Stephen Regional Schools.
+Our school, located in Pottsville, Pennsylvania, formed in 2010 as a result of a merge between All Saints Catholic and St. Stephen Regional Schools.
 We educate children from Preschool to Grade 8.
-Our School is part of the Allentown Diocese and is a Middle States Accredited School.
+Our school is part of the Allentown Diocese and is a Middle States Accredited School.

 The mission of Assumption BVM School is to promote the academic, physical, moral, social, and spiritual development of our students so that they may serve God by serving others.